DorHarizi/LiquidPuzzle/README.md

 ## Explanation of the Algorithm

 The A* search algorithm is used to solve the Tube Puzzle.
 The heuristic function guides the search process by estimating the cost to reach the goal from the current state.
-The heuristic is the maximum of two values:
-- `h1`: The number of misplaced colors in the tubes.
-- `h2`: The minimum moves required to complete sorting each tube.

 ### Key Functions